vita-epfl/decoupled-pose-prediction/README.md

 ## _Absract_:

-Human pose forecasting, *i.e.*, forecasting human body keypoints' locations given a sequence of observed ones, is a challenging task due to the uncertainty in human pose dynamics.
+_Human pose forecasting_, *i.e.*, forecasting human body keypoints' locations given a sequence of observed ones, is a challenging task due to the uncertainty in human pose dynamics.
 Many approaches have been proposed to solve this problem, including Long Short-Term Memories (LSTMs) and Variational AutoEncoders (VAEs).
 Yet, they do not effectively predict human motions when both global trajectory and local pose movements exist.
 We propose to learn a representation that disentangles the global and local pose forecasting tasks.
 We also show that it is better to stop the prediction when the uncertainty in human motion increases.
 Our forecasting model outperforms all existing methods on the pose forecasting benchmark to date by over 20%.
 The code will be made available online.